Svitolina donates winnings to Ukrainian children

 Ukraine's Elina Svitolina celebrated her first title since becoming a mother by donating her prize money to help children in her homeland.

-Svitolona, 28, beat Russia's Anna Blinkova 6-2 6-3 to win the Internationaux de Strasbourg.
+Svitolina, 28, beat Russia's Anna Blinkova 6-2 6-3 to win the Internationaux de Strasbourg.

-It comes just seven months after the former world number three, who is married to French star Gael Monfils, gave birth to their daughter Skai.
+It comes just seven months after the former world number three, who is married to French player Gael Monfils, gave birth to their daughter Skai.

 "I would like to share this energy with Ukraine," said Svitolina.